Published On: February 10, 2023By

 So long as you have a plumbing system in your home, you need a water heater expansion tank to save you a lot of excess pressure troubles from your hot water supply.
 When you heat water, it expands.
-And concurrently, the pressure in the pipes rises if the room is not big enough.
+Concurrently, the pressure in the pipes rises if the room is not big enough.

 The increased pressure can shorten the heater’s service life, and wear out the components sooner than expected.
 So, to deal with this, you install an expansion tank as a safety device to the water supply pipe.